zenodeapp/protein-crud/the-awk-files/seeds/README.md

 </br>`awk -v w=4 -v max=1000 -f seeds.awk ../nft.input`
 </br>
 </br>
-NOTE: if `awk` doesn't work, you may need to use `gawk` as I've utilized the sorting function `asorti`, which is only available in `gawk` according to the documentations online (https://www.gnu.org/software/gawk/manual/html_node/Array-Sorting-Functions.html).

 ### Variables

 - `max`: changes the amount of seeds per file.
 Default `1400`.